sgidevnet/sgidevnet.github.io/wiki/pkgsrc_build_notes.md

 ### PER PACKAGE NOTES

+If something is marked as WIP, it's work in progress and won't work as is.

 ##### bootstrap:
 * requires CC to be set, otherwise tries to use MipsPRO at a certain step
 * after bootstrap you need to manually add this to your etc/mk.conf to